hassanw/springboard/README.md

-# Springboard
+# Data Science Career Track
-Springboard Data Science Career Track
+This reposiotry contains all the mini-projects that were completed as a part of Springboard Data Science Career Track.

+### Contents
+1. JSON Based project(Analyzing World Bank Projects).